 S-R-g-m-P-D-nN-S

 ‘Lanka Dahan’ refers to a famous tale from the Ramayana – as per Rajeev Taranath’s preface to a recital of the raga: “Ravana’s demonic horde set fire to Lord Hanuman’s tail; and the Monkey God sent the entire city of Lanka up in flames with it.
 But Rama’s consort Sita, an avatar of Lakshmi, was also being held captive there.
-Hanuman became worried about her safety, and in that poignant state of mind, the Monkey Grammarian created a raga called Lanka Dahan [‘the burning of Lanka’] to console himself” (depicted below).
-The raga’s present-day incarnation is appraised by Tanarang as “a ticklingly dynamic melodic form…manifested by incorporating shuddha Dha and komal ga in the avroh of Brindabani Sarang”, presenting poorvang shades of Desi and Jaijaiwanti.
-Renditions continue to vary by performer and gharana, particularly around the treatment of Dha and shuddha Ni – refer to an excellent breakdown by Manjiri Asanare-Kelkar.
+Hanuman became worried about her safety, and in that poignant state of mind, the Monkey Grammarian created a raga called Lanka Dahan [‘Burning of Lanka’] to console himself” (depicted below; also see Amritvarshini: which, in some tellings, Ravana played on his veena to bring forth the rains and put out the fire).
+The raga’s present-day incarnation is appraised by Tanarang as “a ticklingly dynamic melodic form…manifested by incorporating shuddha Dha and komal ga in the avroh of Brindabani Sarang”, allowing for poorvang shades of Desi (mmPRg SRNS) and Jaijaiwanti (mR gR(SR)S).
+Renditions continue to vary by performer and gharana, particularly around the treatment of Dha.
+For greater melodic depth on the raga’s Jaipur-Atrauli edition, refer to Manjiri Asanare-Kelkar’s excellent demo (transcribed below).

 • Raga Megalist (365+) •